jungerstein/lang-alternative-courses/de/001-alphabet-orthography.md

 All __g__ should be read __"hard"__, as the g in gas.

 1. The e in Tech is rendered as the English e in bed.
-The German e is never rendered as in English see (that would be an German i).
+The German e is never rendered as in English see; that would be an German i.

 1. Controlling quiz: do you know what a Gymnasium is?